-Key concept Description Separation Separation is the term used to refer to the episode of admitted patient care, which can be a total hospital stay (from admission to discharge, transfer or death) or a portion of a hospital stay beginning or ending in a change of type of care (for example, from acute care to rehabilitation).
+Separation is the term used to refer to the episode of admitted patient care, which can be a total hospital stay (from admission to discharge, transfer or death) or a portion of a hospital stay beginning or ending in a change of type of care (for example, from acute care to rehabilitation).
 'Separation' also means the process by which an admitted patient completes an episode of care by being discharged, dying, transferring to another hospital, or changing type of care.
-Each record includes information on patient length of stay.
+Each record includes Separation information on patient length of stay.
 A same-day separation occurs when a patient is admitted and separated from the hospital on the same date.
 An overnight separation occurs when a patient is admitted to and separated from the hospital on different dates.
 The numbers of separations and patient days can be a less reliable measure of the activity for establishments such as public psychiatric hospitals, and for patients receiving care other than acute care, for which more variable lengths of stay are reported.
-Patient day Patient day means the occupancy of a hospital bed (or chair in the case of some same day patients) by an admitted patient for all or part of a day.
-The length of stay for an overnight patient is calculated by subtracting the date the patient was admitted from the date of separation and deducting days the patient was on leave.
-A sameday patient is allocated a length of stay of 1 day.
+Patient day means the occupancy of a hospital bed (or chair in the case of some same day patients) by an admitted patient for all or part of a day.
+The length of stay for an overnight patient is calculated by subtracting the date the patient was admitted from Patient day the date of separation and deducting days the patient was on leave.
+A same-day patient is allocated a length of stay of 1 day.
 Patient day statistics can be used to provide information on hospital activity that, unlike separation statistics, account for differences in length of stay.
 The patient day data presented in this report include days within hospital stays that occurred before 1 July provided that the separation from hospital occurred during the relevant reporting period (that is, the financial year period).
 This has little or no impact in private and public acute hospitals, where separations are relatively brief, throughput is relatively high and the patient days that occurred in the previous year are expected to be approximately balanced by the patient days not included in the counts because they are associated with patients yet to separate from the hospital and therefore yet to be reported.
 However, some public psychiatric hospitals provide very long stays for a small number of patients and, as a result, would have comparatively large numbers of patient days recorded that occurred before the relevant reporting period and may not be balanced by patient days associated with patients yet to separate from the hospital.
-Psychiatric Psychiatric care days are the number of days or part days the person received care as care days an admitted patient in a designated psychiatric unit or ward.
-Procedure Procedure refers to a clinical intervention that is surgical in nature, carries an anaesthetic risk, requires specialised training and/or requires special facilities or services available only in an acute care setting.
-Procedures therefore encompass surgical procedures and non-surgical investigative and therapeutic procedures, such as X-rays.
-Patient support interventions that are neither investigative nor therapeutic (such as anaesthesia) are also included.
-Procedures are grouped together in blocks (Procedure blocks) based on the area of the body, health professional or intervention involved.